Farfetch/kafkaflow/website/docs/guides/global-events.md

 In this section, we will delve into the concept of Global Events in KafkaFlow, which provides a mechanism to subscribe to various events that are triggered during the message production and consumption processes.

-KafkaFlow offers a range of Global Events that you can subscribe to.
+KafkaFlow offers a range of Global Events that can be subscribed to.
 These events can be used to monitor and react to different stages of message handling.
-Below, you'll find a list of available events:
+Below is a list of available events:
   - [Message Produce Started Event](#message-produce-started-event)
   - [Message Produce Completed Event](#message-produce-completed-event)
   - [Message Produce Error Event](#message-produce-error-event)